Skip to main content

 Summary

 The Execute Agent API gives you full programmatic control over agent executions.
-Use text prompts for ad-hoc tasks, reference skills for consistent repeatable behavior, and define a summarySchema to extract structured results.
+Use text prompts for ad-hoc tasks, reference skills for consistent repeatable behavior, pass structured JSON data for parameterized workflows, and define a summarySchema to extract structured results.
 For the full API reference, see the Execute Agent endpoint documentation.